8 Reasons Why New OT Grads Should Consider Inpatient Rehab

 7. Fewer Ethical Dilemmas

 This is of course not to say that there aren’t any good SNF companies out there, because there are!
-It’s just become hard to find these companies as many focus increasingly on profits and productivity.
+It’s just become a bit harder to find these companies as many focus increasingly on profits and productivity.

 When you’re a new graduate, it can be much harder to say no to doing things that you feel may cross the ethical boundaries.
 For example, treating patients that are inappropriate for therapy.

 This is also not to say that some hospital settings may have some issues as well.
-As a whole, though, I have felt that hospitals are much less “corrupt-feeling.”
+As a whole, though, I have felt that hospitals feel much more ethical.

 8. The Job Itself is Extremely Rewarding

-This might tie in a little bit with the “seeing patients” progress” part.
-However, I have to say that even with how tired I can sometimes be, I love feeling like I made a difference every day.
+This might tie in a little bit with the “seeing patients’ progress” part.
+However, I have to say that even with how tired I can sometimes be at the end of the day, I love feeling like I made a difference every day.

 I can’t imagine working in another setting at this point and am really glad I got into it when I first started out.
 Your patients and their families will be so appreciative of you, which is a wonderful feeling.

-It might take some time applying to multiple inpatient rehab facilities before you get a “bite,” but keep at it.
-It will definitely be worth it.
+It might take some time applying to multiple inpatient rehab facilities before you get a job offer, but keep at it.
+It will definitely be worth it!

 Do you agree?
 Disagree?
-I’d love to hear in the comments what your recommendations are for new OTs seeking to work with the adult population.
+I’d love to hear in the comments what you would recommend for new OTs seeking to work with the adult rehab population!